enriqueMontano/cloudinary-statistics/README.md

 CLOUDINARY_NAME=your_cloudinary_name
 ```

-_You can consult the .env.template file to use it as an example of what you need, the port is not strictly necessary._
+_You can consult the .env.template file to use it as an example of what you need, the PORT is not strictly necessary._

 ## How to run